-WEL 506: Navigating the Maze of Aging Policies, Programs, and Supports (3)
+WEL 506 Aging Policies, Programs, and Supports (3)

 As the population in the United States ages, policies and support systems are increasingly complex, requiring caregivers, health practitioners, and aging advocates to be knowledgeable about a range of programs, policies, and services that support engagement and independence to the greatest extend extent possible.
 This class will explore current policies and programs impacting older adults, examine aging from a systems approach, and investigate experiences of aging.